Home

 Chris Lishman Photography

-A special mention and thanks to Chris who takes all the matchday photographs for the Falcons and supplies us with any photographs we need.
+A special mention and thanks to Chris who takes all the matchday and event photographs for the Falcons and supplies us with any photographs we need.
 These really brighten up and add interest to our website, it would look very different without them so thanks again Chris.

 I’m not sure what has happened to the photo galleries from each game on the new Falcons website, if anyone knows where they are please let us know but you can find them all on Chris’ website, where you will find not just sports images but some great landscapes from the whole of the north east, well worth a look.